T

 • Passport/IDEssential

-While cards are widely accepted, some smaller establishments or markets may prefer cash.
+While cards are widely accepted, having some cash is useful for smaller vendors or markets.

 • Credit/Debit CardsEssential